Cite this

 \[\begin{aligned} \underset{f}{\arg \max} \: I(f(\mathrm{S}); \mathrm{Y}) \\ \end{aligned}\]

 When \(\mathcal{S}\) and \(\mathcal{X}\) are discrete spaces, this can be a challenging optimization problem, because it is not amenable to gradient-based optimization.
-If we consider this problem in matrix form, \(\mathbf{p}_{\mathrm{S}}\) is a vector of probabilities of different messages, and \(\mathbf{P}_{\mathrm{f}}\) is noiseless channel that maps \(\mathbf{p}_{\mathrm{S}}\) to \(\mathbf{p}_{\mathrm{X}}\).
+If we consider this problem in matrix form, \(\mathbf{p}_{\mathrm{S}}\) is a vector of probabilities of different messages, and \(\mathbf{P}_{\mathrm{f}}\) is a noiseless channel that maps \(\mathbf{p}_{\mathrm{S}}\) to \(\mathbf{p}_{\mathrm{X}}\).
 Since the channel is noiseless, each column has exactly one entry with probability \(1\), and all other entries are \(0\), like the channels shown in Figure 11a,c.

 A naive approach to solving this optimization problem is to use a brute force search, in which the mutual information is calculated for every possible encoder matrix.
 However, this quickly becomes computationally intractable, since the number of possible encoder matrices grows with the factorial of the number of channel inputs.

 The major advantage that stochastic encoders do have is that they are much more amenable to optimization.
-Since each column of a stochastic encoder matrix (or any channel) is a conditional probability distribution it can be optimized with respect individual probabilities using the same numerical optimization tools used to find the optimal input distribution for a fixed channel (Appendix 7).
+Since each column of a stochastic encoder matrix (or any channel) is a conditional probability distribution it can be optimized with respect to individual probabilities using the same numerical optimization tools used to find the optimal input distribution for a fixed channel (Appendix 7).

 Continuous encoders

 Encoders can also be optimized for continuous sources and channels.
-That is, a source is represented by a probability density function, and encoder is a continuous function (if it is deterministic) or a conditional probability density function (if it is stochastic).
+That is, a source is represented by a probability density function, and the encoder is a continuous function (if it is deterministic) or a conditional probability density function (if it is stochastic).
 In this setting, the entropies become differential entropies, which have a less clear intuitive interpretation and can in some cases take on infinite values (Section 2.9).
 However, the gradients of these entropies are well defined and do not suffer from such mathematical difficulties, making gradient-based optimization possible [8].
 Still, there remain many difficulties to optimizing mutual information in both continuous and discrete settings, particularly in high-dimensional settings, and this remains an active area of research [9].

 4.3.3 Variable channels and the cliff effect